Editor's note: This story was originally published in 2022 and updated in 2023.

 Buy some goodies from vendors at the Fourth Avenue Street Fair

 The street fair could be a great place to find holiday presents for your friends and family.
-Even if you don’t pick up any goodies, you can always walk around and enjoy the atmosphere, or grab a bite to eat at one of the food stands or restaurants on the avenue.
+Even if you don’t pick up any goodies, you can always walk around and enjoy the atmosphere, or grab a bite to eat at one of the food stands or restaurants along the avenue.

 Visit one of the many local winter markets